 Works in Progress

-Howard County Mystery #4, so far unnamed, is in the works, featuring detectives Rick Peller, Corina Montufar, and Eric Dumas investigating an unsettling break-in at a gun shop and the discovery of human remains that may be evidence of a murder over half a century ago.
+A Day for Bones (Howard County Mystery #4) is in the works, featuring detectives Rick Peller, Corina Montufar, and Eric Dumas investigating an unsettling break-in at a gun shop and the discovery of human remains that may be evidence of a murder over half a century ago.

 Penitence, a near-future post-apocalyptic tale about a world in which psychoactive biological weapons have run amok, is in its early stages.
 Based in a short story I wrote decades ago, it seems strangely relevant to the COVID-19 world, although I swear I started work on the novelization well before this particular coronavirus appeared.

 Rooftop Sonata (Bernard and Melody Caper #2) is in the very early planning stages.